-I/O interfacing is defined as the interfacing existing between the processing unit or CPU and I/0 devices such as – keyboard, mouse, printer, etc. Based on the kind of interfacing link between CPU and I/O devices, it can be subdivided into the following two categories –
+I/O interfacing is defined as the interfacing between the processing unit or CPU and I/0 devices such as – keyboard, mouse, printer, etc. Based on the kind of interfacing link between CPU and I/O devices, it can be subdivided into the following two categories –

 - Memory-Mapped I/O Interfacing